- 01202 962172

 I am the Clinical Research Coordinator within the Bournemouth University Clinical Research Unit.
 The primary purpose of my role is to create a seamless link between academics at BU and clinicians in the NHS (and sometimes individuals or businesses in the private sector), to enable high quality, pragmatic, inter-professional and inter-disciplinary health research to take place.
 I help to build research teams, and support them to develop project plans and construct bids for funding.

-I have a background in both Psychology and Sports Science, and settled in academia during my previous role as a Research Associate at Kingston University and St George’s University of London.
-I joined Bournemouth University in January 2017.
+I have a background in both Psychology and Sports Science, and have previously worked for Dorset HealthCare NHS Foundation Trust, Borough of Poole, AFC Bournemouth and Nuffield Health.
+I settled in academia during my previous role as a Research Associate at Kingston University and St George’s University of London, and joined Bournemouth University in January 2017.

 Part of my time is also spent conducting research.